richjdurley/CommandPattern/README.md

 In this article we introduce how the command pattern can  be implemented for Java Microservices.

-The command pattern enables the abstraction / decoupling of requesting a command from the concrete implementation(s) that action the behaviour of the command.
+The command pattern enables the decoupling of requesting a command from the concrete implementation that actions the behaviour of the command.

 It is often used in frameworks or SDKs; an obvious historical example being Java Swing; Action and ActionHandler classes.
-A modern example could be within home automation devices such as Alexa, where it is possible to build a routine of commands initiated by a single vocal command.
+A modern example could be within home automation devices such as Amazon Alexa, where it is possible to build a routine of commands initiated by a single vocal command.

 "Alexa turn my living room orange" - will change all your living rooms lights orange - very nice.